lidistus/react-native-job-listings/README.md

 # React Native Job Listings Mobile Application

-This app was created in response to myself being included in a second phase interview where all candidates were tasked with creating a mobile app using react native.
+This app was created for a second phase interview where all candidates were tasked with creating a mobile app using react native.
 Specific instructions were given which I have included below.

 # Goals & Objectives